digipost/signering-docs/source/adressering-av-undertegner.rst

 Opt-out concerning deferred initial notifications: In the scenario where the service owner has set a chained sequence for the signers, and the initial notification is to be sent to a signer who, in the period between creation of the request and sending the initial notification, has opted out of electronic communication, the entire request will fail.

 Opt-out concerning reminders: If the end user has opted out after the request was created, but the request has already been activated, no reminders (email/text message) will be sent, but the request will not fail either until any expiry of the signing deadline.

-Requests with overridden contact details with foreign mobile numbers will be rejected, while foreign mobile numbers from the Contact and Reservation Register will be ignored.